Synchronization of Dirac-Bianconi driven oscillators: Theory of topological signals and the Dirac-Bianconi operator

 Note that the boundary operator $\mathbf{B}_k$ changes when the orientation is changed, but the structure of the simplicial complex does not change; one can understand this by thinking of Cartesian coordinates: the axis can be changed, but this does not change the structure of the space.
 Note also that, in the case of network, i.e., consisting only of $0$-simplices and $1$-simplices, $\mathbf{B}_1$ is the well-known incidence matrix \cite{newmanbook}.

 We now define topological signals (also called cochains) as functions defined on simplices (chains).
 A $k$-dimensional signal is a function assigning a real value to each $k$-simplex $\sigma^i_k$.
 The values can be arranged in a vector\footnote{Note that the dimension of the topological signal and the dimension of the simplex are not related.
 As one can define an $n$-dimensional vector on the nodes ($0$-simplices), the same can be done on any $k$-simplex.} $\vec{x} \in \mathbb{R}^{N_k}$, where each entry is $x_i = x(\sigma^i_k)$.
-These signals must be orientation-sensitive, i.e., $x(\sigma_k) = -x(-\sigma_k)$, to ensure the invariance under the change of the arbitrary orientation \cite{carletti2023global}.
+These signals must be orientation-sensitive, i.e., $x(\sigma_k) = -x(-\sigma_k)$, to ensure the invariance under the change of the arbitrary orientation \cite{carletti2023global}. {Note that $d$-cochains are the discrete equivalent of differential $d$-forms~\cite{Lim2020,grady2010discrete}.
+Hence, $0$-cochains naturally model scalar fields, $1$-cochains vector fields, e.g., the gradient of a scalar, $2$-cochains bivector fields, e.g., the curl of a vector~\cite{dorst2007geometric}.}

 The dynamics of such signals is then given by:

 where $f_i$ must be odd, i.e., $f_i(-x_i) = -f_i(x_i)$, to preserve the orientation invariance.

 The boundary operator \eqref{matrixBoundary} connects topological signals (cochains) of consecutive dimensions: $\mathbf{B}_k$ on a $k$-cochain $\vec{x}$, it gives a $(k-1)$-cochain $\vec{z} = \mathbf{B}_k \vec{x}$, while acting with the transpose gives a $(k+1)$-cochain $\vec{g} = \mathbf{B}_{k+1}^\top \vec{x}$.
 The transpose of the boundary is known as the coboundary operator.
 One cannot connect topological signals of dimensions $k$ and $k\pm 2$ because the (co)boundary of a (co)boundary is zero~\cite{bianconi2021higher}.